 The Associate in Applied Science degree requires the completion of a core of related instruction in a) oral and written communication, b) computational skills, c) human relations, and d) first aid.
 Course content is specialized for some professional/technical programs in order to provide application-based models of learning.
-Certificate programs of 45 credit hours or more require the completion of the same core of related instruction except d) first aid.
+Certificate programs of 45 credit hours or more require the completion of the related instruction core courses.

-Associate in Arts & Science-DTA Degree
+Associate in Arts & Science DTA Degree

-To earn the Associate in Arts and Science-DTA degree a student must:
+To earn the Associate in Arts and Science DTA degree, a student must:

-- Satisfy the "General Requirements-All BBCC Degrees." - Complete at least 90 credit hours in courses numbered 100 or above. - Satisfy the following basic, breadth, physical education, and total credit minimums.
+- Satisfy the "General Requirements All BBCC Degrees." - Complete at least 90 credit hours in courses numbered 100 or above. - Satisfy the following basic, breadth, physical education, and total credit minimums.

-No course may be used more than once for meeting degree requirements.
+Note: No course may be used more than once for meeting degree requirements.